> Protectimus DSPA

 The Protectmus DSPA (Dynamic Strong Password Authentication) component allows integrating Protectimus two-factor authentication solution with Microsoft Active Directory or any other user directory (AD/LDAP, DBMS).
 After that, the 2FA dynamic passwords will be requested on all services connected to this directory (for example on Winlogon, RDP, ADFS, and OWA at once).

 Protectimus DSPA adds six-digit time-based one-time passwords onto users’ static passwords.
-The resulting passwords look somehow like this: [email protected]!459812.
+The resulting passwords look somehow like this: P@ssw0rd!459812.
 Where:

 - 459812 is a TOTP one-time password that changes within a set time interval.